LeiXuanz1/Statistik/README.md

 - Programming Language: Python 3.8 or later.
      - Libraries Used:
-       ● pandas
+        - pandas
-          ● numpy
+        - numpy
-        ● matplotlib
+        - matplotlib
-        ● seaborn
+        - seaborn
-        ● scikit-learn
+        - scikit-learn

 ## How to Run

-1. Set Up the Python Environment:
+1. **Set Up the Python Environment:**
-        ● Install all dependencies using:
+        - Install all dependencies using:
 ``` bash
 pip install -r requirements.txt